-The silent or unattended installation is useful if you need to install more than one Sentinel server, Collector manager or Correlation engines in your deployment.
-In such a scenario, you can record the installation parameters during the interactive installation and then run the recorded file on other servers.
+The silent or unattended installation is useful if you need to install more than one Sentinel server, Collector Manager, or Correlation Engine in your deployment.
+You can record the installation parameters during the interactive installation and then run the recorded files on other systems.

-To perform silent installation, ensure that you have recorded the installation parameters to a file.
-For information on creating the response file, see "Sentinel Server Standard Installation" on page 85 or "Sentinel Server Custom Installation" on page 86 and "Collector Manager and Correlation Engine Installation" on page 88.
+- Ensure that you have recorded the installation parameters to a file.
+For information about creating the response file, see: - "Sentinel Server Standard Installation" on page 85 - "Sentinel Server Custom Installation" on page 86 - "Collector Manager and Correlation Engine Installation" on page 88.